ckcollab/ericcarmichael/content/Transitioning from helpless to helpful.md

 ## The transition

 I'm not sure when the switch flipped, but my best guess is recently with changes at work I am seeking out more and more ways to be proud of what I do.
-Instead of just getting the work done, I take pride in learning about how
+Instead of just getting the work done, I take pride in taking my time implementing a better solution.
+Not something perfect, but something I'm proud of.

 I've also made horrendous fuck ups.
 Huge security holes, missed details, and poorly designed features.
 Though these seem like awful things: this where my growth seems to be happening.
 By being forced to confront these problems without the